-The Listening, Reading and Writing components of the test are always completed immediately after each other and with no break.
+Not always.
+The Listening, Reading and Writing components of the test are always completed immediately after each other.
 Depending on the test centre, the Speaking test may be taken up to 7 days either before or after the test date.

-What can I bring into the examination room?
+What do I need to bring into the Speaking examination room?

 Will there be more than one examiner?